Ascenio/drsa/README.md

 ### Without a seed

-If you don't want a specific keypair, you may want to use a more secure one-time generated keypair.
+If you don't want a specific key pair, you may want to use a more secure one-time generated key pair.
 Just use the secure constructor of `Random`.
 The rest keeps the same as above.

 ```dart